 2nd Passive Income ideas for Bloggers: ADVERTISING

 There is some controversy over having ads on blogs (from the bloggers themselves).
 Some people think it’s a great way to make some extra cash every month, while others think it’s a distraction for their readers, and would rather promote their own products or services over ads from and ad network.

 I can understand both sides of the argument, but as you can see from this post, I decided to give ads a try.
 And I have to say, I really like the extra cash it brings in each month!
+(Without any additional effort on my part, at that!)
 And it hasn’t seemed to turn my readers off or away, so I’m fine with it.

 There are a few different types of ways you can get paid with ad networks.
 The most common being: CPM (which stands for cost per mille – or per thousands of impressions) is a set price based on how many impressions an ad gets.
 CPC (or Cost Per Click) means you’ll get paid a certain amount each time an ad is clicked.
 CPA (Cost Per Acquisition) means that you only get paid if the person actually clicks through and completes a transaction of one kind or another (this could be an actual sale, signing up for a free trial, etc.).